balihoo/relipr/src/view/help.md

 This document assumes that the reader already has a full understanding of [Balihoo List Integration](https://docs.google.com/document/d/1QSqS5QpAx4wG7__ZQaLScTmpd-IqiEBJD0Mth9926Wg/edit?usp=sharing "Baliho List Integration").
 The source code for this documentation and reference implementation can be found on [github](https://github.com/pauldprice/relipr "Source Code").

+To test the example criteria or other criteria please visit the [sandbox criteria utility](http://balihoo-test.s3.amazonaws.com/devSwfs/sandbox.swf "Sandbox Utility")

 Definitions
 -----------
  - **Recipient List**: A list of customers or prospects to be used in a direct marketing campaign.
 Throughout this documentation this will be referred to simply as a _list_.